Event-Triggered Polynomial Control for Trajectory Tracking by Unicycle Robots: Simulation and Experimental Results

-Figure~\ref{fig:etpc-sim-error} shows the evolution of pose error under ETPC for Path $3$ with the initial pose error $(-1.02$ m$,1.08$ m$,0.142$rad$)$.
+Figures~\ref{fig:traced-path-and-lyapunov} illustrates the result of one simulation for Path~3 with the initial pose error $(-1.02$m $,1.08$m $,0.142$rad$)$.
+Figure~\ref{fig:p3-sim} shows the reference path and the paths traced by ETC and ETPC while Figure~\ref{fig:lyp-sim} shows the evolution of Lyapunov function.
 It is observed that the error reduces over time and then oscillates to ensure that $V$ stays within $\epsilon^2$ bound.
-Figure~\ref{fig:lyp-sim} shows the evolution of Lyapunov function for ETC and ETPC for Path $3$ with the above initial pose error.
-It is observed that both ETC and ETPC stay within the $\epsilon^2$ bound once they enter it.
+It is observed that the Lyapunov function under both ETC and ETPC stays within the $\epsilon^2$ bound once it enters it.
 Notice that in Figure~\ref{fig:etpc-sim-error}, $\theta_{e}$ oscillates significantly even at the end of the simulation.
-However the corresponding $V$ stays within $\epsilon^2$ bound once it enters it.
-This happens because the contribution of $\theta_{e}$ to $V$ is reduced significantly by a factor of $200$ as seen from~\eqref{eq:Lyap_fn}.
+However the corresponding $V$ stays within $\epsilon^2$ bound once it enters it as seen in Figure ~\ref{fig:lyp-sim}.
+This happens because the contribution of $\theta_{e}$ to the Lyapunov function $V$ in~\eqref{eq:Lyap_fn} is significantly low with $1/(2 \gamma) = 1/200$.